How to Design Effective Business Cards

 Legibility is key

 Fun fonts and different colors are fun, but you want your audience to be able to read your business card.
 While designing, make sure your fonts are not too small or too difficult to read.
 If you do need to use a smaller font, consider a sans serif font, as that will be easier to read than a script or serif font.
-Similarly, if you are opting to use colors, make sure you choose colors that compliment each other, rather than clash so badly they are unreadable.
+Similarly, if you are opting to use colors, make sure you choose colors that complement each other, rather than clash so badly they are unreadable.
 For example, green text on a red background, or vice versa, is particularly hard for many people to read.

 Blank business cards on a wood table